Focus and Scope

 Note on the Journal Sections: In establishing the format for Gateways, the Editorial Committee sought to fulfil two goals: one, to create space for more chairs at the research table; and two, to expand the research table itself.
 That is, not just more, but different.
 For this reason, three article sections have been established: research; practice-based; and snapshots.
 In every instance, the focus is on including only high-quality articles on community-university engagement that meet the journal’s focus and scope.

 The Research articles (Refereed) section provides peer and institutional recognition of community-based research and scholarship.
 An important aspect of these peer-reviewed articles is that they critically consider the contribution made by the research to the literature – does it challenge, expand, renew?
-The Practice-based articles (Non-refereed) section of the journal focuses on excellence in the reporting and reflection on engagement in practice.
-By championing the intellectual rigor and craft of experiential-focused contributions, practice-based articles fundamentally complement the research articles.
+The Practice-based articles (Non-refereed) section of the journal focuses on the complexities and challenges of engagement in practice.
+By championing the rigor and relevance of expert know-how, practice-based articles fundamentally complement the research articles.
 Finally, the Snapshots section (Non-refereed) is designed to showcase the rich variety of knowledge, experience and impressions by all stakeholders in community-university collaborations.
 This section is particularly geared to those new to research and/or sharing their knowledge and practice in an English-language journal setting.
 In addition, creative use of visuals, video and audio are welcome, in all sections.
 All sections are published together as one volume of the journal.
+Gateways also offers authors the chance to discuss future manuscript ideas through the Proposals section.
+This is a pre-manuscript stage intended to support those new to academic writing in English.

 We welcome reviewers!
 If you would like to review works for Gateways: International Journal of Community Research and Engagement please email the Executive Editor margaret.malone@uts.edu.au to state your interest.